ankurkohli007/Cervical-Cancer-Detection-CNNs-VGG16-module-TensorFlow/README.md

-# Cervical Cancer Detection using CNNs and VGG16 Module
+# Cervical Cancer Detection using CNNs and VGG16 Module - TensorFlow

 This repository implements a deep learning approach for cervical cancer detection using Convolutional Neural Networks (CNNs) with the VGG16 architecture.
 It provides a complete pipeline for preprocessing medical imaging data, training the VGG16 model, and evaluating its performance.